top of page

 American Trap is broken down into three categories: singles, doubles, handicap.
 The targets are thrown by a machine located at approximately ground level and covered by a “trap house.”
 For singles and doubles, there are five “stations”, each 16 yards (14.6 m) behind the trap house.
 In singles, each competitor shoots at five targets from each station.
 The trap machine oscillates left to right within a 34 degree arc (up to 17 degrees right and left of center), and the competitor does not know where in that arc the target will emerge.
 In doubles, the machine does not oscillate, but throws two targets simultaneously with each competitor shooting at five (5) pairs (10 targets) from each station.
 In the handicap events, the machine operates the same as in singles, but the shooters stand farther away from the trap house.

 Our skeet, trap, and 5-stand courses are available seven days per week.
-You are welcome to sharpen your skills on any course at any time.
-All three of these games are lighted so you can shoot on cool summer nights or any time of the year.
-Groups are welcome any time, so if you are interested in scheduling a birthday party or corporate shooting event under the lights, or any time, please call to make arrangements.
-It’s tons of fun and a great opportunity to shoot while the temperature is a little cooler.
+You are welcome to sharpen your skills on any field at any time.
+Groups are welcome, so if you are interested in scheduling a birthday party or corporate shooting event, please call to make arrangements.

 NON-MEMBERS MEMBERS